 A weak battery is first detected by the supervisor circuit on the CPU module and displayed by the control software.
-When the battery voltage continues to fall eventually the supervisor circuit on the PS 101 module triggers and the red LED "Battery Low" is illuminated.
+When the battery voltage continues to fall, the red LED "Battery Low" lights.
 The battery must be replaced soon to avoid data loss in case of power failure.